Learning Action Conditions from Instructional Manuals for Instruction Understanding: Details of The Datasets

 \section{Details of The Datasets}

 Resource-wise our work utilizes online instructional manuals (\eg WikiHow) following many existing works~\cite{zhou-etal-2019-learning-household,zhang-etal-2020-reasoning,wu2022procedural}, specifically, the large-scale WikiHow training data is provided by~\cite{wu2022procedural}, while we scrape the Instructables.com data on our own.
+Since Instructables.com dataset tend to have noisier and more free-formed texts, we thus manually sub-sample a smaller (as compared to the test-set of WikiHow) high quality subset.

 We report the essential statistics of the annotated-sets in~\tbref{tab:annotated_set_stats}.
+Although our definition of actionable is \textbf{any} textual phrase that can be actually \textbf{acted} in the real world, every unique phrase in our dataset is basically a distinct actionable.
+We compute the number of distinct actions by extracting the main verb-noun phrases (with lemmatization applied) in a text segment as a \textit{valid-action}, and report their counts in ~\tbref{tab:annotated_set_stats} as well.
+Each unique action in this way can lead to roughly only 1-to-3 pairwise relation instance in our annotated dataset.
+Both this and the aforementioned unique action count justifies the diversity of our collected annotated-set.

 Each unique URL of WikiHow can have different multi-step~\textit{sections}, and we denote each unique section as a \textit{unique article} in our dataset; while for Instructables.com, each URL only maps to a single section.
 As a result, for WikiHow we firstly manually select a set of URLs that are judged featuring high quality (\ie articles consisting clear instructed actions, and contain not so much non-meaningful or unhelpful monologues from the writer) instructions and then sample one or two sections from each of the URLs to construct our annotated-set.
 The statistics of the datasets used to construct the large-scale weakly supervised WikiHow training set can be found in Section 3 of~\cite{wu2022procedural}, where we use their provided WikiHow training samples that are mostly from physical categories.

 $^{*}$Our densely annotated datasets and relevant tools will be made public upon paper acceptance.